Tournaments - How to Play

 What happens if you lose a tournament game?

-replay a tournament game as many times as you need until you win.
+replay a standard tournament game as many times as you need until you win.

 This definitely can affect your style of play.
 You may want to